-Internationally renowned organists Martin Baker and John Scott Whiteley will be taking turns on the Abbeys magnificent Hill organ, recently restored by Principal Pipe Organs, and the digital Regent Classic that was used in Canterbury Cathedral between 2018 and 2020 that will play through the speaker system permanently installed in the Selby triforium.
+We’ll see the return of internationally renowned organists Martin Baker and John Scott Whiteley, who will be taking turns on the Abbey’s magnificent Hill pipe organ, and the impressive Regent Classic 3-Manual instrument, with traditional console, which will play through the speaker system permanently installed in the Selby triforium.

 Ticket Information for Battle of the Organs

 Tickets available in advance on Selby Abbey’s website from £22 per person (scroll to the bottom of their event details page to see the buying options).

 Selby Abbey, The Crescent

 Selby, Yorkshire YO8 4PU United Kingdom